compound-finance/comet/docs/README.md

 function supplyFrom(address from, address dst, address asset, uint amount)
 ```

-* `asset`: The address of the asset's ERC-20 token contract.
+* `asset`: The address of the asset's smart contract.
 * `amount`: The amount of the asset to supply to Comet expressed as an integer.
 * `dst`: The address that is credited with the supplied asset within the protocol.
 * `from`: The address to supply from.
 This account must first use the Allow method in order to allow the sender to transfer its tokens prior to calling Supply.